aks1998/Four_wheel_rec_Sys/README.md

-# Car-Recommendation-System
+# Project for 4-wheel
-Run  python3 frame1.py

-This system suggests users various car model based on their requirements.
-Eg. Budget, fuel type, number of family members, etc. Along with that, it also helps to compare two car model and visualize data in a graphical form.
+For Run the Project open the file by car-recommendation.py This system suggests users various car model based on their requirement.
+Along with that, it also helps to compare two car model and visualize data in a graphical form.
-All graphs are created at runtime.
-Any changes in the CSV file will be reflected without changing the code.